poanetwork/deployment-terraform/azure/README.md

 ## Step 3: Configure

 Adjust all settings before running the deployment.
-First of all - remove from both example configs `.example` extension:
+First of all - copy example config file to the same folder and name it like `all.yml`: :

 ```
 cd playbooks-terraform/azure